baier233/x64dbg/docs/gui/menus/File.rst

 Restart as Admin
 ----------------

-It will restart x64dbg and the current debuggee with administrator privilege.
+It will restart MARENOL and the current debuggee with administrator privilege.

 ----
 Exit